BELLA: Black box model Explanations by Local Linear Approximations: BELLA

-Due to the non-monotonic nature of the $\Re$ value, we have to explore the whole space to maximize its lower bound.
-We employ a linear search algorithm (Algorithm~\ref{alg3}) to this end.
-It receives as input a labeled data point $x$ that is to be explained, a labeled training set $T$, and a vector of distances between $x$ and each point in the training set $T$.
+The algorithm receives as input a labeled data point $x$ that is to be explained, a labeled training set $T$, and a vector of distances between $x$ and each point in the training set $T$.
 We sort the training set by increasing distance to $x$, train a linear model on the first $i$ data points for increasing $i$, and return the set of neighbors for which the lower bound of $\Re$ is maximal.

-As the neighbourhood is very small in the beginning, the training easily lead to overfitting.
-Therefore, we impose a constraint on the minimum number of observations.
-It is known~\cite{austin2015number} that a minimum of 2 observations per feature for multiple linear regression ensures that the estimation of regression coefficients exhibits less than $10\%$ relative bias.
-Therefore, we set the minimum neighborhood size to be twice the number of features.
-(If the number of observations is smaller, we set the minimum size to 0).
-Let us now discuss how we build the local surrogate model (Line~4 of Algorithm~\ref{alg3}).
+As the neighborhood is very small in the beginning, the training easily leads to overfitting.
+Therefore, we consider at least 2$n$ data points for our neighborhood, where $n$ is the number of features.
+This ensures that the estimation of regression coefficients exhibits less than $10\%$ relative bias~\citep{austin2015number}.